-Four possible courses of action and possible costs were reviewed in a meeting on July 19, 2013:
+The four possible courses of action and possible costs are as follows:

 - A. Do nothing, close the building and demolish it.
 Anticipated costs are expected to be \$200,000 \$250,000. - B. Allow the exiting gymnasium to remain as is without any renovation.
 And replace the one-story portion to the west of the gymnasium with new office & restroom facilities.
 Anticipated costs are expected to be \$1,050,000 \$1,210,000. - C. Given that the building is a contributing structure within the Bahama Village National Historic District provide alternative approaches to comply with the intent of the FBC and thereby extend the useful life of the building.
 This approach includes replacing the one-story portion to the west of the gymnasium and new office & restrooms.
 Anticipated costs are expected to be \$1,260,000 - \$1,410,000. - D. Bring the building into compliance with the requirements of the 2010 Florida Building Code and 2010 Florida Fire Prevention Code.
 Anticipated costs are expected to be \$2,360,000 - \$2,710,000.